timdubbins/tap/README.md

 ```
 Run tap in a directory that contains music folders to open a fuzzy-finder, allowing you to select an album to play.
 Playback starts on selection and you can return to the fuzzy-finder by pressing `Tab`.

-Provide a path to an audio file or album to open and play the file(s) without the fuzzy-finder.

-**NB:** If path is omitted, the current directory is used.
-If a second path is provided it will override the first.
+- If path is omitted the current directory is used.
+- If a second path is provided it will override the first (useful for creating aliases).
+- If path is an audio file or album then a player will run without the fuzzy-finder.

 ## Bindings